Elliot67/obs-deezer-live-preview/README.md

 ## Customize the player

-You can freely edit the `index.html` & `style.css` files to match your desired design.
+You can customize your player by setting a different theme name in your `env.js` configuration file.

+There is currently only a single theme available : `default`.

+### Small modifications

+To apply tiny changes, you can edit `index.html` and the theme stylesheet in `themes/_THEME_NAME_.css`.
+If you simply need to override CSS rules, you can use the `override.css` file.

+### Theme devlopment

+If you have some basic knowledge about HTML & CSS you can easily create your own theme.

+1. Create your player container inside the `<section id="themes">` with a `<template data-theme-name="_THEME_NAME_"></template>` tag.
+2. Create your stylesheet file in `themes/_THEME_NAME_.css`.
+3. Change the selected theme in the configuration file `env.js`.

-- If you want to show more information in the HTML, you just need to provide an additionnal `data-api` attribute on your element with its corresponding path in the API response.
+To show API informations in your container, you have to provide an additionnal `data-api` attribute on your HTML elements with the corresponding path in the API response to access the desired data.
-- If you need to set a special html attribute like `src` for images, you can do so by specifying the attribute with `data-attr`.

-### Showing the album title as text inside the HTML element

 ```html
 <div data-api="album.title"></div>
 ```

-### Showing the album image inside an element
+If you need to set a special html attribute like `src` for images, you can do so by specifying the attribute with `data-attr`.

 ```html
 <img data-api="album.cover" data-attr="src" />